7ombie/textmode/docs/README.md

 state array.
 However, this is beyond the scope of a "simple, low-level" API, and not likely to be used often in practice, so it was not included.

+Note: You will often want to maintain multiple state buffers that can be quickly swapped in and out by assigning the currently required buffer to `textmode.state.array`.
+This *does not* require a reset.
+You can do this with `textmode.font.array` and `textmode.palette.array` as well.
+As long as the `Uint8Array` is the correct length, you can upload it to the GPU as normal.

 Texture Attributes
 ------------------